FaultyJuggler/ncat-federated-poc/readme.md

-# Federated Learning with RandomForest
+# Federated Learning with Stochastic Gradient Descent

-This project implements a federated learning system using RandomForest classifiers.
+This project implements a federated learning system using Stochastic Gradient Descent Classifiers.
 The system consists of a central server and multiple client nodes that train on local data and collaborate to build a global model without sharing raw data.

 ## Overview